gruber-sciencelab/MAPP/README.md

 #### Once you have installed Conda and Mamba on your system

+Before following the steps described here, please make sure that *Conda* (version 22.11.1) and *Mamba* (version 1.2.0) are both installed on your system (instructions are provided above) and that your conda configuration has NOT SET *channel_priority: strict*, but has set *channel_priority: flexible* (the latter of which is the *Conda* default).
+If you are unsure about your setting, you can look into your `~/.condarc` file, where you either will see no entry for `channel_priority:`, which means that the detault (flexible) is used as required for MAPP.
+However, if you find `channel_priority: flexible` this is as well fine.
+If your *Conda channel priorities* are not set to *default* (no entry in your `~/.condarc` file) and also not to *channel_priority: flexible* you can set it correctly with the following command `conda config --set channel_priority true`.
+Please find further information about *Conda channel priorities* [here](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-channels.html).

-Given that *Conda* (version 22.11.1) and *Mamba* (version 1.2.0) are both installed on your system installation of MAPP can be done by simply downloading the MAPP GitHub repository and unpacking it (this is also possible with `git clone https://github.com/gruber-sciencelab/MAPP.git MAPP` command, provided the Git version control system is installed).
-Once the MAPP GitHub repository has been downloaded and unpacked or cloned via git, respectively, please navigate within a Bash Terminal window to the corresponding MAPP directory and run the bash script that will build the *Conda* environment for MAPP:
+The installation of MAPP can be done by simply downloading the MAPP GitHub repository and unpacking it (this is also possible with `git clone https://github.com/gruber-sciencelab/MAPP.git MAPP` command, provided the Git version control system is installed).
+Once the MAPP GitHub repository has been downloaded and unpacked or cloned via git, respectively, please navigate within a *Bash Terminal* to the corresponding MAPP directory and run the bash script that will build the *Conda* environment for MAPP which will automatically be named *mapp*:

 ```bash
 bash scripts/create-conda-environment.sh